Common Accident-Related Bone Fractures

 Bone fractures and soft tissue injuries can cause excruciating, long-lasting pain as well as life-altering disabilities.
 Further medical complications or surgeries may be necessary years later, and these types of injuries can cause permanent scarring.
 These injuries oftentimes are severe enough to put an individual out of work for an extended period of time and can cause as much financial trauma as physical trauma.

-If you or a loved one have suffered a serious bone fracture or soft tissue injury due to a car crash, on the job injury, or unsafe premises, contact Thomas J. Henry.
+If you or a loved one have suffered a serious bone fracture or soft tissue injury due to a car crash, on the job injury, or unsafe premises, contact a Thomas J. Henry lawyer today.
 Our experienced personal injury lawyers will work diligently to get you the compensation you deserve while you work on healing your wounds.

-Our firm has offices in Corpus Christi, San Antonio, and Austin, serving clients across Texas and nationwide.
+Our personal injury firm has offices in Corpus Christi, San Antonio, Dallas, and Austin, serving clients across Texas and nationwide.
 We are available 24/7, nights and weekends to provide you with a free legal consultation.